search

 Crawl Demand

-Even if the crawl budget hasn’t reached its existing limit, if there is no demand or necessity for crawling, there won’t be much activity by Google’s bot.
-The two main parameters affecting crawl demand are:
+Even if the crawl rate limit has not been reached, Googlebot will not crawl your site much if there is no demand for it.
+The two main factors affecting crawl demand are:

 • Popularity – More popular URLs or domains on the Internet tend to be scanned more frequently by Google.